Back to news

 That's the story here.
 A single developer, a few hours of rented GPU time, and roughly $48 gets you a complete training run for a GPT-2 class model.
 Not a toy that prints "hello world," but a real pipeline: raw text in, a chatting model out.
 The thing that used to cost tens of thousands of dollars and a research lab now fits on a hobbyist's budget.

-The repo has pulled in around 55,000 stars on GitHub (source), which tells you something about the appetite.
+The repo has pulled in around 55,000 stars on GitHub (source (opens in a new tab)), which tells you something about the appetite.
 People don't just want to use AI anymore.
 They want to understand what's actually happening under the hood.
 For a business team, that matters more than it sounds: the people who can explain why a model behaves the way it does are the ones who make sensible calls about where to use it.

 The Educational Arc